alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

 ## Resistance to Downgrade Attack

 When a connection is opportunistically upgraded to DoT, if a fallback to unencrypted DNS can be possible via a downgrade attack by blocking or modifying TCP/853 communications.
 In such cases, it may be best to establish a mechanism whereby the authoritative domain can specify their preferred behaviour.
 This may range from only use DoT and do not fallback to unencrypted DNS, to opportunistically use DoT but fallback in failure, to do not use DoT.
 The email application layer protocols have similar methods for asserting how email from a particular domain should be treated, so following some of the lessons learned there is likely a good idea.
+Compare HSTS {{?RFC6797}}?

 ## End-User Policy Propagation